One-Room, Country, & Historic Schools of Cherokee County

 Elm Tree School

-This building is currently used by the local 4-H club.
+The local 4-H club currently uses this building.
 It is located on SE 20th Street north of High Line Road near Riverton.

 Roosevelt ??
 1937-1970

-Roosevelt School in Empire City, Kansas by Kathy Alexander.
+Roosevelt School in the extinct town of Empire City, Kansas by Kathy Alexander.

 Roosevelt School